johtok/Loudspeaker.py/README.md

 - **Comprehensive Testing**: Extensive test suite for all components
 - **CLI Interface**: Command-line tools for training, evaluation, and data generation

+## 🎯 Project Direction: Type-Based Functional Training

+Loudspeaker.py is evolving toward a fully *type-driven, functional training system*.
+Core components such as datasets, dataloaders, loss builders, and neural ODE wrappers are now exposed as strongly typed dataclasses and pure functions.
+Training flows (e.g., `NeuralODE`) pass immutable configs and interchangeable callables rather than relying on implicit globals.
+This design lets you compose experiments declaratively, swap solvers or forcing generators safely, and leverage static type checkers to validate end-to-end pipelines.
+Expect future modules to follow the same typed-functional contract so that experiments, scripts, and notebooks can share a single, consistent API surface.

 ## 📋 Table of Contents

 - [Installation](#installation)